macromeer/macromeer.github.io/README.md

 ## 🌐 Welcome to My Website!

 I'm an early-career postdoctoral researcher specializing in data-driven mechanistic elucidation of the cellular coordination of biological tissue processes.
 My expertise lies in computational analysis and modeling, with a focus on microscopy image processing.
-Currently, I'm investigating cell behavior in injured zebrafish hearts to gain insights into the tissue regenerative process 🐠❤️.
+Currently, I'm investigating cell behavior in injured zebrafish hearts to gain insights into the tissue regenerative process. 🐠❤️

 ## **Experience**
 - **Postdoc** (2023 - Present)